jacobvanschenck/turbo-runners/README.md

 ## Install 💾

-Start of by cloning this repo or downloading the zip file.
+Start off by cloning this repo or downloading the zip file.
 After that open up your terminal and run these commands:

 ```